Get

 • Many grain products included

-The Kit & Kaboodle Indoor Dry Cat Food is this brand’s indoor cat food option.
-However, it isn’t much different from other options that this brand makes.
+The Kit & Kaboodle Indoor Dry Cat Food is for indoor cats.
+However, it isn’t much different from Kit & Kaboodles other formulas.
 It has multiple flavors, but that’s all they are: flavors.
-There isn’t actually much chicken, salmon, turkey, salmon, and garden greens.
+There isn’t much chicken, salmon, turkey, salmon, and garden greens.
 Ground yellow corn is the first ingredient.
-This is a low-quality filler that doesn’t include many nutrients.
-Unlike other options, though, chicken by-product meal is the second ingredient.
+Unlike other formulas, chicken by-product meal is the second ingredient.

-By-products are not the best meat product out there.
-The problem is that you don’t exactly know what parts of the animal are included.
-Sometimes, they include organs and other parts of the animal that are nutritious but not usually eaten by humans.
+By-products are okay if you know which parts of the animal are included.
+Sometimes, they include organs and other animal parts that are nutritious but not usually eaten by humans.
 These are good for cats!
-They would typically eat these sorts of prey parts in the wild as well.
-But sometimes, the by-products include low-quality parts, like feathers, instead.
+They eat them in the wild, but sometimes, the by-products include low-quality parts, like feathers.

-This formula includes only 28% protein, which is lower than most other options.
-Much of this protein is low quality as well, as it comes from plant sources.
+This formula includes only 28% protein, which is lower than most other brands.
+Much of this protein comes from plant sources.

 Pros